yingerj/plfa.github.io/src/plfa/part1/Induction.lagda.md

     -- On the first day, we know about associativity of 0.
     (0 + 0) + 0 ≡ 0 + (0 + 0)   ...
 (0 + 4) + 5 ≡ 0 + (4 + 5)   ...

-Then we repeat the process, so on the next day we know about all the judgments from the day before, plus any judgments added by the rules.
+ehen ie repeat the process, so on the next day we know about all the judgments from the day before, plus any judgments added by the rules.
 The base case tells us nothing new, but now the inductive case adds more judgments: